dbt-labs/docs.getdbt.com/website/docs/docs/cloud/git/setup-azure.md

 Note, this procedure involves disabling Security Defaults on Microsoft Entra ID.

-1. Go to the AAD Admin Center.
+1. Go to the Microsoft Entra admin center.
 Scroll down to Microsoft Entra ID ->Manage ->Properties -> Manage Security defaults and then select **No** in "Enable Security Defaults"
 2. Select **Save**
 3. Go to **Microsoft Entra ID** -> Manage -> Users ->Click on the ellipsis (...) and then the Multi-Factor Authentication link.
 If the link is grayed out, you need to make sure you disable **Security Defaults**
 4. The link will take you to a "multi-factor authentication" page.